jaimicore/matrix-clustering_stand-alone/README.md

 &nbsp;

+### Docker container

+The tools in this repository are available as a container.
+You can build your own container using requirement and Docker file in `docker` dorectory.
+Or you can use an [existing image](https://hub.docker.com/repository/docker/cbgr/matrix_clustering/general): `docker pull cbgr/matrix_clustering:0.7.3`.

+&nbsp;

 ### R libraries

 The following R/Bioconductor packages are required to run *RSAT matrix-clustering*, you can install them within `R` using the following commands